intmus/inttheory19-20/_17-mode-mixture/a1-ex-intromodemix.md

 So let's try it.

-Alter the following progression in C major to "borrow" the VI and ii<sup>o</sup> chords from minor.
+Alter the following progression in C major to "borrow" either the VI or ii<sup>o</sup> chords from minor.
 What chordal members do you have to alter for each chord?
 What scale degrees are these?
 When you play it back does it sound acceptable?
-What if you only alter the vi chord?
-Or the ii chord?
+What if you only alter both chords?
+Does this make it more or less jarring?

 {% capture ex2 %}X:2
 T:Borrowing chords from the parallel minor